ComboStrap/dokuwiki-docker/README.md

 * In case of rollout, this extra processing should not impact the availability of your container if you set the [readiness probes](#get-healthcheck--liveness--probes--container-state)
 * If the rollout takes too long, you need to set up a [volume](#mount-a-volume) so that the index is only updated and not created from scratch.

+### How to debug a crashing container

+By default, in production mode, we don't allow any error to occur otherwise the script terminate.

+If you want to allow the container to get up, you need to set the [mode to dev](#set-in-dev-mode)

 ## Tag

 We support for now only one tag by php version, therefore you need to [delete the image before pulling it again](#update-the-image)